Mea Culpa (2024 film): Plot

 Seasoned Chicago defense attorney Mea Harper faces ongoing marital strife, due to her husband Kal's infidelity and his mother Azalia's domineering influence.
 At Azalia's birthday dinner everyone learns that her brother-in-law, Ray Hawthorne, an ambitious assistant district attorney, is set to prosecute a high-profile murder case against Zyair Malloy, a charismatic local artist.

 Despite the familial discord, Mea becomes intrigued when Zyair asks her to defend him, proclaiming his innocence and insisting Ray has a personal grudge against him.
 When her close friend and Ray's wife Charlise and Kal discover she was offered it, they both insist she not take the case.
-He tries to forbid her, but Mea reminds him of their mounting bills and that he has not contributed for six months as the anesthesiologist was caught drunk and high.
+He tries to forbid her, but Mea reminds him of their mounting bills and that he has not contributed for six months as he was caught drunk and high at his job as an anesthesiologist.

 Mea delves into the case, encountering much evidence that initially seems compelling.
 The prosecution supposedly shows copious amounts of blood and skull fragments on a painting matching Hydie's DNA.
 Zyair says the Mexican-national left without a trace after six months of bliss.
 Mea shows him Hydie's video, saying he was violent and fearing for her life, which he insists is false.
 Supposedly Zyair had a life insurance policy on her.

 Zyair reiterates he was framed, suggesting hidden motives behind the charges.
 He complicates matters by consistently trying to compromise Mea's professional interactions with him, challenging her objectivity and professional ethics.
 The situation is further strained by Ray, Kal and Azalia who surprise Mea with a meal at home to vehemently oppose her involvement in the case, claiming it could tarnish the family's reputation, especially as Ray prepares for a mayoral run.

 These pressures strengthen Mea's resolve to uncover the truth.
 The judge OKs the in-laws opposing each other.
 Mea's PI Jimmy meets Zyair, giving him a browbeating to see if he cracks.
-As Hydie's supposed Mexico family are unreachable, he heads there.
+As Hydie's supposed family in Mexico are unreachable, he heads there.
 Strangely, Jimmy finds nothing.